manifold-systems/manifold/docs/docs.md

 String myMessage = MyProperties.chocolate.milk;
 ```

-Concise and type-safe, with no generated files or other build steps to engage.
+Concise and type-safe, with no additional build steps to engage.

 Almost any type of data source imaginable is a potential type manifold.
 These
 include resource files, schemas, query languages, database definitions, templates,